-Prerequisites: Successful completion of DC Spanish III, Spanish III teacher recommendation authentic aural and written sources in Spanish related to the six themes of the course: beauty and aesthetics, contemporary life, families and communities, global challenges, personal and public identities, and science and technology.
+Prerequisites: Successful completion of DC Spanish III, Spanish III teacher recommendation This course is designed to prepare students for the AP Spanish Language and Culture exam and is equivalent in difficulty to a fifth- or sixth-semester college Spanish course.
+Students interpret and respond to a variety of authentic aural and written sources in Spanish related to the six themes of the course: beauty and aesthetics, contemporary life, families and communities, global challenges, personal and public identities, and science and technology.
 Students engage in both interpersonal and presentational writing and speaking tasks based on the six themes and learn grammar that will help them successfully complete the tasks of the AP exam.
 All students are required to participate actively in class and to complete AP test prep work as part of this course.